Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 Folic acid is the supplement form of the vitamin, folate.
 It is a B-group vitamin found in a variety of fresh foods.

 Primarily, in early pregnancy folic acid helps protect babies from developing neural tube defects.
-The neural tube will form two of your baby’s most important body parts – their brain and spinal cord and the bones that enclose them.
+The neural tube will form two of your baby’s most important body parts – their brain and spinal cord.
 It is vital that pregnant women are receiving the recommended dose of this important vitamin.

 When taken for one month before conception and in the first trimester, folic acid may also help to protect your baby against having a low birth weight and growing poorly in the womb.

 During the first three months of pregnancy, a daily folic acid supplement is also recommended.
-It’s important to follow a healthy pregnancy diet full of foods that are naturally rich in folate as well.
+It’s important to follow a healthy pregnancy diet including foods that are naturally rich in folate as well.

 In Australia and New Zealand, you can buy folic acid supplements over the counter from pharmacies.
-Sometimes folic acid is included in other supplements, however the dose can be lower than the recommended amount for preconception and early pregnancy.
+Sometimes folic acid is included in multi-vitamin supplements; however, the dose can be lower than the recommended amount for preconception and early pregnancy.

 Specific folic acid supplements and some pregnancy vitamins generally contain an adequate dose of folic acid.
 Other multi vitamins might not contain the right amount so always check the label.

-If you haven’t already, double check with your healthcare professional that any supplement you take is giving you the right amounts of the nutrients you need.
+If you haven’t already done so, double check with your healthcare professional that any supplement you take is giving you the right amounts of the nutrients you need.
 Not all pregnancy supplements are created equal and each one will contain varying levels of different vitamins.
 Finding a supplement that suits your unique needs is crucial.

 Adding folate-rich foods to your pregnancy diet is another way of meeting your nutritional needs during pregnancy.
 These are some of the best sources of folate: